Youssef-Beltagy/Chicken-Coup/docs/questions.md

 - We can have subroutines in other files.
 Read the program requirements slides.
 - Jump tables are explained in the addendum.
+- Possibly, handle the most significant byte of the addresses in a differen way.
+- Just in case, talk about how to resume printing in the documentation.
+- Speed and efficiency don't matter that much.
+- Just print data instead of IAM